GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 display.
 If the default console font size is too small, you can execute the following steps to increase the font size and set it to Terminus 16x32.

 1. Execute the following command to run the `dpkg-reconfigure` utility:

         sudo dpkg-reconfigure console-setup

 1. Using the up/down arrow keys select `UTF-8`.
 Then using the right arrow key select `OK` and press ENTER.
 1. Using the up/down arrow keys select `Guess optimal character set`.
 Then using the right arrow key select “OK” and press ENTER.
 1. Using the up/down arrow keys select `Terminus`.
 Using the right arrow key select `OK` and press ENTER.
 1. Using the up/down arrow keys select `16×32`.
 Using the right arrow key select `OK` and press ENTER.
 The console will be refreshed and you will be returned to the command prompt with the larger console font.

 ### Suppress some of the ALSA errors

-On Raspberry Pi the ALSA sound libraries may output errors when using [Pyaudio](https://pypi.org/project/PyAudio/) and the pygame library.
+On Raspberry Pi, the ALSA sound libraries may give errors when using [Pyaudio](https://pypi.org/project/PyAudio/) and the pygame library.

-To suppress some of the ALSA errors when pyaudio starts, execute the following
+To suppress some of the ALSA errors when pyaudio starts, do the following:
-steps:

 1. Back up the original ALSA configuration file with: